Open Heart Open Mind is temporarily out of print.

-The Store has several gently used copies which are available while supply lasts. $18.
-Paperback.
+The Store occasionally has gently used copies which are available sporadically, both hardcover and paperback. $19.

 In Open Heart, Open Mind, Tsoknyi Rinpoche — one of the most beloved of the contemporary generation of Tibetan Buddhist meditation masters — explains that a life free of fear, pain, insecurity, and doubt is not only possible, it’s our birthright.
 We long for peace, for the ability to love and be loved openly and freely, and for the confidence and clarity to meet the various challenges we face in our daily lives.